 An employer or supervisor has the same duties towards an unpaid co-op student and other unpaid trainees and learners in the workplace that they have toward paid workers.

 Every day workers face the risk of being injured or killed while driving on the job.
 Driving in winter conditions can put you at even greater risk.
 Ask yourself if the trip can be delayed perhaps by just 24 hours.
 If you must go, make sure that you work through these seven steps: continue reading ....

-This OHSA regulation requires employers to ensure workers and supervisors complete a basic occupational health & safety awareness training program by July 1, 2014.
+This OHSA regulation required employers to ensure workers and supervisors completed a basic occupational health & safety awareness training program by July 1, 2014.
 This regulation applies to all Ontario workplaces, regardless of size or sector.

 Anticipated changes in 2015

 Right now, JHSC members can be trained in 3-4 days with certification that will not expire.

 When the new standard comes into effect, training will be a minimum of 5 days and a refresher training will be required every 3 years.

 Book your training before the new standard comes into effect and avoid the last-minute panic to schedule!

 Slips, Trips and Falls - Feb. & March 2015 Can't Get No Traction!
 Watch the video